DrewKiino/Atlantis/README.md

 # Atlantis
 *a  Swift logger framework*

-I was inspired by Dave Wood's [Dave Wood](https://github.com/DaveWoodCom/XCGLogger), but felt that it was lacking in utility.
-I took some of his code and added a couple of things and this framework was born.
+I was inspired by [Dave Wood's](https://www.cerebralgardens.com/) [XCGLogger](https://github.com/DaveWoodCom/XCGLogger), but felt that it was lacking in utility.
+I took some of his code and added a couple of things and came up with this framework.

 ### What can this do for me?